 This chapter includes the following articles.

-This chapter contains an interview with Karim Hajji, CEO, Casablanca Stock Exchange; and a viewpoint from Younes Benjelloun, Partner and CEO, CFG Group.
+This chapter contains interviews with Nezha Hayat, Chairperson, Moroccan Capital Markets Authority; Nikhil Rathi, CEO, London Stock Exchange; and Younes Benjelloun, Partner and CEO, CFG Bank.